-China's Geely Automobile in talks on boosting ties with Volvo
+Geely Automobile in talks with Volvo to tighten ties

-(Reuters) - China’s Geely Automobile (0175.HK) said on Monday it is in early discussions with Swedish carmaker Volvo Car AB about combining the two businesses into a global business with listings in Hong Kong and Stockholm.
+(Reuters) - China’s Geely Automobile (0175.HK) said on Monday it is in early discussions with Sweden’s Volvo Car AB about combining the two businesses into a global carmaker with listings in Hong Kong and Stockholm.

 Zhejiang Geely Holding Group [GEELY.UL], Geely Automobile’s parent group, acquired Volvo from Ford Motor Co (F.N) in 2010.